Flowers and Field Journaling: A Naturalist's Journey Up Sauk Mountain

 Komo Kulshan/Mount Baker viewed from Sauk Mountain Trail; Hannah Black

-Hannah Black has been teaching natural history for over a decade in the Pacific Northwest, the Rockies, and California’s Bay Area.
-As part of her Master’s in Environmental Communication, she designed and piloted a field journaling course at Stanford University.
-For two years, Hannah lived at the base of Sauk Mountain, frequently hiking and studying its seasonal changes.
+Instructor Hannah Black, has been teaching natural history for more than a decade in the Pacific Northwest, the Rockies, and the Bay Area of California.
+As a part of her master’s in environmental communication, she designed and piloted a field journaling course at Stanford University.
+For two years Hannah lived at the base of Sauk Mountain and visited frequently, observing its seasonal changes and relishing in its beauty.

 Paintbrush on Sauk Mountain Trail; Hannah Black